OWASP/wstg/document/2-Introduction/README.md

 which provide differing but equally valid ways of creating threat models.

 There is no right or wrong way to develop threat models and perform information risk assessments on applications;
-be flexible and select the tools and processes that will fit with how a particular organisation or development team works.
+be flexible and select the tools and processes that will fit with how a particular organization or development team works.

 ### Advantages